based upon the pioneering work by the late M.W Beresford published in 'The Lost Villages of England '

 'This decayed parish was once the splendid and hospitable seat of the Earls of Clare, and the first Duke of Newcastle, but has now only the ruins of a chapel, a deserted paper mill, a corn mill, and eight scattered houses on the rivers Medin and Idle, 5 miles north-west of Tuxford and 7 miles south-south-west of Retford.
 It comprises 1,000 acres of rich land and 78 inhabitants.
 It contains several vigorous plantations, and an excellent decoy for wild fowl, consisting of 20 acres of water, and about the same extent of "cover".' -White's Directory of Nottinghamshire 1853

-Hempshill SK 525441 - under new housing estate of Hempshill Vale. 'a small hamlet containing 50 acres of land in the parish of Greasley, though separated from it by Nuthall and Bulwell.
+Hempshill SK 525441 - close to modern day Hempshill Farm off the A6002, Low Wood Rd .
+Hempshill was recorded as Hamessel in Domesday survey .'...a small hamlet containing 50 acres of land in the parish of Greasley, though separated from it by Nuthall and Bulwell.
 Hempshill Hall is a neat and picturesque mansion four miles north-west of Nottingham, and is the seat of George Bacon Esq.'- White's Directory of Nottinghamshire 1853

 Hermeston SK 589884 - just S of Oldcotes on A60.